Click on the question to see its corresponding answer. Have a question that isn’t answered here? >Contact the Capes Office.

 What are my responsibilities as a pet owner?

 Although we love our pets, it is important to remember that not everyone wants one.
-Dog and cat owners are responsible to keep their pets from infringing on others’ enjoyment of the community.
-Dogs must be on leash at all times within The Capes and it is the responsibility of the pet owner to pick up all solid waste immediately.
+Dog and cat owners are responsible for keeping their pets from infringing on others’ enjoyment of the community.
+Dogs must be on leash at all times within The Capes, even on the stairs leading to and from the beach.
+It is the responsibility of the pet owner to pick up all solid waste immediately.

 What is the budget review schedule and how can I make suggestions and/or review the budget before the Annual Meeting?